damiangohrh123/recc/README.md

 ## Internal OCR API

-`ocr_server` (`api/`) loads the detection/recognition models once at startup, then serves OCR and alarm-detection results over HTTP instead of running once per invocation like `benchmark`.
+`ocr_server` (`api/`) loads the detection/recognition models once at startup, then serves OCR and alarm-detection results over HTTP, rather than running once per invocation like `benchmark` does.

 ### `GET /health`